Feature #2008

 Also I'd like everyone to give a thought on how to handle normal response content in conjunktion with this header.
 Throw away, prepend or append?

-Updated by tx almost 15 years ago
+Updated by tx over 15 years ago

 I think will be very nice to include support for X-LIGHTTPD-send-tempfile